-We're committed to providing you with care that's easy to obtain and that meets your needs.
-The questions and answers below give you important information about choosing doctors, getting referrals to specialists and much more.
+We're committed to providing care that's easy to obtain and meets your needs.
+The questions and answers below give you important information about choosing doctors, in network specialists, and much more.

 What is a Primary Care Physician (PCP)?

 Primary Care Physicians (PCPs) include doctors and Advanced Practice Nurse Practitioners in family practice, general practice, internal medicine or pediatrics.
 Your PCP is the best resource to help you access the health care system.
 Members are required to choose a PCP to manage their health care needs and are encouraged to do so as soon as they enroll.
 Most members can choose a PCP that works either at a medical group practice or an office that is convenient for them, and change their PCP at any time, for any reason.
 In addition, each family member can have a different PCP.

 - Provide most of your health care, including hospital admissions

 - Refer you to specialists when needed

 Yes, you can.
 Choosing a PCP as soon as possible makes it easier for you to receive care once you are a member.
 If you are already a member, look on your EmblemHealth ID card.
 Your PCP's name and phone number are printed on the front of the card.
 If the name that appears is not the PCP you selected, or if no name appears, you can change or select your PCP online.
 Sign in to your myEmblemHealth account to search and select a new PCP.
 Your change will be effective immediately.
 If you need help, call the Customer Service line at 1-855-283-2146.

 Note: Some members have special procedures they must follow for changing their PCP.

 Do I need a referral to see a specialist?